 Lastly, you can also take either a taxi or the ATVO bus from the airport that will drop you at Piazzale Roma.
 You can buy a bus ticket at the airport ticket office.
 From Piazzale Roma, you can either walk or take a vaporetto to the closest stop to your hotel or accommodation.

 You can also get to Venice by train.
 Venice’s main train station is Venezia Santa Lucia Railway Station.
 To get from the train station into the city, take the line 2 vaporetto to the San Marco or Rialto stop.
+Or you can book a private transfer.

 The train station isn’t that far from the city center.
 It’s less than a half hour walk.
 If you are taking any day trips from Venice, you can simply walk there and hop on the train.